Feastio

 Oriental fries

-I can attest to the addictive nature of these fries, which I ate on my first visit, along with a tasty bulgogi burger marinated with soy sauce, garlic, ginger, wine, sugar, and sesame oil.
+I can attest to the addictive nature of these fries, and I also enjoyed a tasty bulgogi burger marinated with soy sauce, garlic, ginger, wine, sugar, and sesame oil.
+Another customer favorite is the Lip Locker, a double patty cheeseburger.

 Czexan Schnitzel with mashed potatoes and a blackberry bramble cocktail at Pivovar, a Czech restaurant in Waco